-HR teams and department managers should be doing all they can to manage their employees in a way that helps them retain their best people.
-They understand what your company is all about, they know how to get things done and, most importantly of all, they know each other.
+Regardless of the circumstances, HR teams and department managers should always do all they can to manage employees in a way that helps retain their best people.
+Tenured employees understand what makes your company tick, they know how to get things done and, most importantly of all, they know each other.

-And then there’s the other side of the coin: the hiring new employees can be astronomical.
-In fact, Employee Benefit News reports that it costs employers 33% of a worker’s annual salary to hire a replacement when that worker leaves.
-Of course, the employment retention rate varies by industry, but every business is (or should be) incredibly intent on keeping their rock stars.
-If your company is finding this situation challenging, here are ten tips we propose for how to retain employees:
+And there’s the other side of the coin: The cost of hiring new employees can be astronomical.
+In fact, The Society for Human Resource Management (SHRM) reported that, on average, a company will spend 6 to 9 months of an employee’s salary on recruiting, hiring, and training a new team member.
+Of course, employee retention rates vary by industry, but every business is (or should be) intent on keeping their rock stars.
+If your company is having a tough time keeping employees, here are ten tips we propose for how to retain the ones you’ve got.

-These days perks are the icing on the cake when you’re wooing applicants.
+These days, perks are the icing on the cake when you’re wooing applicants.
 A competitive benefits package is typically second only to salary when it comes to employee satisfaction.
-But an important factor to keep in mind is that a one-size-fits-all benefits program will likely backfire with the now five generations in the workplace.
+But a key factor to keep in mind is that a one-size-fits-all benefits program will likely backfire with five generations making up the workplace.
 A targeted benefits program is the way to go.
-Having the right benefits programs in place can improve engagement.
+Having the right benefits programs in place has been proven time and time again to improve engagement.

 Do your employees really have to be in the office from 9-to-5 five days a week?
 By incorporating flexible work schedules and telecommuting, you just might find that your employees are more productive and satisfied and experience less conflict between work time and their personal obligations.
 Remember, it’s super-important to spell out the policy and get it right so there’s no ambiguity.

-Your top talent is already great at what they do, but they want to continue enhancing their skills to become even better.
-Ensuring that professional development and growth is a top priority at your organization will lead to top talent sticking around.
+Your best employees are already great at what they do, but they want to continue enhancing their skills to become even better.
+Ensuring that professional development and growth is a top priority at your organization can help them want to stick around.
 You can also build a mentorship program to pair senior-level executives with your high performers.

-In addition to contributing to a positive culture, when you develop employees through a learning management system, you also provide a pool of potential new leaders from within your company who are statistically more likely to succeed than leaders brought in from outside the business.
-By strategically and cost-effectively creating, managing and delivering personalized training to employees, you can improve employee engagement and retention.
+In addition to contributing to a positive culture, when you develop employees through a learning management system, you’ll simultaneously build a pool of potential new leaders within the company who are statistically more likely to succeed than leaders brought in from outside the business.
+By strategically and cost-effectively creating, managing, and delivering personalized training to employees, you can improve employee engagement and retention.

 Take a look at your laptop.
 Does it weigh more than a bowling ball?
 A big complaint at many companies is outdated hardware and software.
 Not only does ancient equipment make your employees inefficient, but it also sends a message that your company has zero interest in staying up to date with the latest tools and technology.

-Lack of communication is at the root of many employee frustrations.
+Lack of communication is the root of many employee frustrations.
 Make sure your business is creating channels for honest, specific feedback from and to your employees and taking advantage of ways to provide praise and constructive criticism in real time.
 Top-down communication can quickly become messy and convoluted.
 Instead, focus on direct, one-on-one conversations when possible.
-And provide digital spaces like employee communities to allow workers to come together and solve issues without management always being in the middle.
-What steps is HR taking to ensure managers receive proper training on coaching and communication techniques.
-Check out our playbook to help facilitate more meaningful conversations among your people.
+And offer digital spaces such as employee communities to allow workers to come together and solve issues without management always being in the middle.
+Make sure you train managers on proper coaching and communication techniques; don’t leave them to figure it out themselves.
+Check out our Leader’s Guide to Employee Feedback to help facilitate more meaningful conversations among your people.

 It can be disheartening to your best employees if you continually recruit new management from outside the company.
 Your strong performers want to know that they have a career path to promotion.
-Make it easier for them by ensuring you have developed a solid internal advancement program.
+Make it easier for them by ensuring you have developed a solid internal advancement program with succession planning.

 Nobody wants to work in a vacuum.
 Harvard Business Review found that teams do well when executives invest in supporting social relationships, demonstrate collaborative behavior themselves, and create what they call a “gift culture”—one where employees feel that interactions with leaders and colleagues is something valuable and generously offered.